Find Help Now if you are in an Emergency or Crisis

 24 hours a day to connect to a BC crisis line, without a wait or busy signal.
 The crisis line operators have received advanced training in mental health issues and services by members of the BC Partners for Mental Health and Addictions Information.

 For emotional support, information and resources specific to mental health.

-Free confidential support for seniors, their cargivers or anyone concerned about a senior.
+Free confidential support for seniors, their caregivers or anyone concerned about a senior.
 24 hours a day, 7 days a week.